adbiswas/COMPASS/README.md

 h.
 Pocket-Source gives the name of the PDB ID and the pocket details, the next column Frequency Score gives the total frequency of that pocket.

+# Profiling of Interactions
+These pockets reveal eight different ligand-protein interactions.
+This is the.mol2 format for the protein-ligand complexes.
+The figures also display the interaction profiles.

 # Further Assistance for Reproducibility
 If you need any more help with successfully implementing the code, please don't hesitate to contact the author at akashdeep.biswas@dompe.com